Previous dayApril 15, 2026Next day

 74.4 km---✓ ReviewedUSGS →

-On April 15, 2026 at 23:31 UTC, a magnitude 2.0 earthquake struck 71 km WSW of Karluk, Alaska.
-The event originated approximately 74.4 km below the surface, classifying it as intermediate depth.
-The epicenter is at 57.261°, -155.504°.
+Seismographs logged a magnitude 2.0 earthquake 71 km WSW of Karluk, Alaska with origin time 23:31 UTC on April 15, 2026.
+The hypocenter lay at 74.4 km, placing this in the intermediate depth category.
+Coordinates: 57.261°, -155.504°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15